Eniii68/Template-HsH/README.md

  - `a4paper` the paper size
  - `ngerman` the document language
  - `sans` the font type (Sans Serif)
- - `margin=0.25cm` ONLY for `hsh-standalone`, adds a empty margin around all pages
+ - `margin=0.25cm` ONLY for `hsh-standalone`, adds an empty margin around all pages

 ### List of all options
  - `german`, `ngerman` These two options are aliases.
 They switch the document language to German, which affects autogenerated naming as well as the formatting of numbers.
 This is implemented by using an internal if switch, called `\@german`, which is set to true.
  - `english` This option is the opposite of the previous ones.
 It sets the document language to English by setting `\@german` to false.
  - `f1` - `f5` To use the correct logo of a certain faculty, you can define your faculty with these options.
 If none of these are present, a generic grey logo is chosen.
    The different logos correspond to different pages of the `HsH-Logo.pdf`, so you could change this file and therefore the used logo as long as you keep the page numbering consistent with the original.
  - `sans` This option sets the font family to Sans Serif.